dreamteamreads/dreamteamreads.github.io/_posts/2016-06-04-Darklight.md

 catagory: Review
 bookTitle: Darklight
 bookAuthor: Lesley Livingston
+bookPages: 310
 bookPublisher: Harpercollins Publishers
 bookReleaseDate: September 2009
 bookSeries: Wondrous Strange (2/3)
 bookGrade: 2.5
 bookImg: /assets/Bookcovers/Darklight.jpg
+bookPlot: Last autumn, Kelley Winslow learned she was a Faerie princess, fell in love with changeling guard Sonny Flannery, and saved the mortal realm from the Wild Hunt.
+Now Kelley is stuck in NYC missing Sonny, who has been forced back to the Otherworld and into a deadly game of cat and mouse with the remaining Hunters.
+That is until an ancient, hidden magick begins stirring, and a dangerous new enemy emerges, willing to risk it all to steal the power. <br> <sup>Adapted from &#58; Goodreads</sup>
 ---

 I finally finished part two of this series after the whole "losing it in a grocery store and having to reorder from Amazon" mishap.
 Because of the fact that I was in the middle of the action when I lost my first copy of this book, getting back into it was a bit difficult.
 I debated restarting, but as it turns out, I am very lazy and so that didn't happen.
 I guess you really do win some and you really do lose some...
 ON TO THE REVIEW!